28. The Fourth Wiseman

 Cautions: This movie has some intense moments such as Herod killing the babies, a woman being sold into slavery, and a man being condemned to die.
 Most of the impact of these horrors is either simply eluded to, stopped before it happens, or shown discretely.
-Young children might be frightened still or simply confused, but overall this film could be enjoyed by most families.

 The Fourth Wise Man ends on bittersweet note.
 Although Artaban believes he failed the baby, the story shows the importance of his love and care of all.
 If you are not religious, this film might not be as impactful at certain times.
 However, the message of helping all people no matter their background or wealth is so beautiful.
 I encourage you to watch this Christmas film and think about how you act like Artaban.